Approximation algorithms for noncommutative CSPs: Introduction

-In order to prove this rounding theorem, we need to understand the distribution of pairs of unitaries $(UA,UB)$.
-We call this distribution the \emph{fixed inner product distribution} of $(A,B)$, and denote it $D_{A,B}$.
-The salient feature of this distribution is that $\ip{X}{Y} = \ip{A}{B}$ for any sample $(X,Y) \sim D_{A,B}$.
+This inequality implies that $U_3$ is a $0.864$-isometry by the definition of an $\alpha$-isometry.
+In order to prove \eqref{eq:main-eq-in-innovation}, we need to understand the distribution of pairs of unitaries $(RX,RY)$ where $X$ and $Y$ are some fixed unitaries and $R$ is a unitary sampled according to the Haar measure.
+We call this distribution the \emph{fixed inner product distribution} of $X$ and $Y$.

-Since the rounding scheme rounds the eigenvalues of $X$ and $Y$ to the nearest $k$-th roots of unity, the key to proving the general rounding theorem is an understanding of the joint probability distribution of eigenvalues of $X$ and $Y$.
-It turns out that we can do with much less: we only require the distribution of the angles between random eigenvalues $\alpha$ of $X$ and $\beta$ of $Y$.
-This is what we call the \emph{relative angle} and call its probability distribution the \emph{relative distribution}.
-More formally it is defined as follows.
+How do we analyse the rounding step in $U_3$?
+By the discussion of the previous paragraph, the key to proving \eqref{eq:main-eq-in-innovation} is to understand the joint probability distribution of the eigenvalues of pairs of operators $(RX,RY)$.
+It turns out that we can make do with less: We only need the distribution of the angle between random eigenvalues of $RX$ and $RY$.